 Probiotic supplements have been around for years now and are widely used for digestive health and other potential health benefits.
 These products come in various forms including capsules, drinks, powders, and gummies, but are also found in certain foods.
 Incorporating probiotics in daily routine continues to expand among consumers.
 As of 2021, the market is at $58B and is trending to grow an estimated 7.5% by 2030.1

 So, what really are probiotics, and how do they affect your overall health?
 How could they be incorporated into healthy lifestyles?

 All about the Microbiome

 Various strains of “good” bacteria in your gut are responsible for helping to breakdown fats and proteins consumed.
-The human digestive tract is home to well over 500 different genera (or genuses), which are types of bacteria vital to nutrient digestion and absorption.
+Your digestive tract is home to well over 500 different species of bacteria, all of which are vital to nutrient digestion and absorption.
 The population of good and bad bacteria living in your digestive tract is called your “gut flora” or microbiome.
-Out here, bacterial cells outnumber human cells 10:1.
+Out here, bacterial cells outnumber human cells 10:1.2

 Here’s Dr. Gail A. Cresci, PhD, RD, LD, CNSC, and member of the AdvoCare Scientific Medical Advisory Board describing this incredible system in more detail.